MzHameed/IoT-Assignments/README.md

 > All code includes inline comments to explain functionality and logic for educational purposes.

-# Assignment: Object Detection using YOLOv5 on COCO Subset
+# Assignment: Object Detection using YOLOv5 on COCO (Common Objetc in Context) Subset

 ##  Overview
 This assignment demonstrates how to evaluate pretrained object detection models (YOLOv5s and YOLOv5m) using a small subset of the COCO 2017 validation dataset.
 The focus is on: